hbk4mask/hbk4mask.github.io/_posts/2020-07-29-thick-skin-superpower.md

 In a world where people have got this massive power to write anything they want and get away with it, having a thick skin has become an absolutely must have trait.

-People who don’t get easily hurt by criticism, insult, and etc. do very well not only online and also offline.
+People who don’t get easily hurt by criticism, insult, and etc. do very well not only online, but also offline.

 But why more and more people are easily offended nowadays.